Do you have a ZZ plant that’s doing well and it’s made you think you’d like more of them? Well, you’re in luck.

 How Long Does Root Development Take?

-Once roots are 1-2 inches long you’re ready to move the cutting to soil.
-Resist the urge to transplant too early as underdeveloped roots struggle to adapt to soil.
+Once the roots are around 1 to 2 inches long then you can move the cutting in to soil.
+Don’t be tempted to transplant it too early though.
+If the roots aren’t fully developed then they will struggle to do well in soil.

 Common Mistakes to Avoid

-Even though propagating in water is simple there are a few pitfalls to watch out for:
+Even though propagating in water is simple there are some problems that you might run in to:

-- Submerging Leaves: Leaves in water will rot and contaminate the rest of the setup.
+- Submerging the Leaves: Leaves in the water will rot and can also contaminate everything else.

-- Using Dirty Tools: Always sterilize your scissors to prevent infections.
+- Using Dirty Tools: Make sure you’ve sterilized your scissors so you aren’t spreading infections.

-- Direct Sunlight: Bright light is good but direct rays can overheat the water and stress the plant.
+- Direct Sunlight: Bright light is good but too direct sun will overheat the water and stress out your cutting.

 When and How to Transition to Soil

-- Gently place the rooted cutting into the soil, covering the roots and base.
+- Put the cutting into the soil and cover the roots and base.

 Troubleshooting: Common Issues and Fixes